 However, please keep in mind that once you change the period, the change will not be retroactive and you’ll have to wait for new data to get stored.
 Then it’s recommended to start early if you want to store data for a more extended period.

-To address this issue GA4 introduced Engagement rate by aiming to measure user interaction with your website more accurately – no matter if users only visit one page on the site.
+To address this issue Google Analytics 4 (GA4) introduced the Engagement rate by aiming to measure user interaction with your website more accurately – no matter if users only visit one page on the site.
 The engagement rate is derived from engaged sessions divided by total sessions.
 To be counted as engaged sessions, the user needs to meet one of these criteria following:

 - Last active for 10 seconds or longer

 - Has one or more conversion events fired (To measure with this criteria, you first need to set your conversion in GA4 property)